Language-Research-Technology/ldaca-website/content/news/posts/ID-gov-panel-2024/index.md

 All three panellists shared experiences of collectively working through trauma in archival spaces.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*I found my grandfather’s records when I was auditing collections that I had no knowledge about.* (LA)
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_I found my grandfather’s records when I was auditing collections that I had no knowledge about._ (LA)

 Lesley’s team at UQ Library developed a ‘Social and Emotional Wellbeing’ toolkit to support Indigenous and non-Indigenous library workers.
-The toolkit gave them space to “*express, reflect, and digest*.”
+The toolkit gave them space to “_express, reflect, and digest_.”

 In relation to community safety, the panellists stressed that it is important for communities to decide their own capacity to engage with archival records and collecting institutions.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*It’s important to remember that Indigenous Data Governance is Indigenous community members or Indigenous communities deciding for themselves.* (RB)
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_It’s important to remember that Indigenous Data Governance is Indigenous community members or Indigenous communities deciding for themselves._ (RB)

 When communities are not ready to engage with archival processes, this can be an indicator that now is not the right time to engage with those materials.
 For communities juggling competing concerns of housing, employment, health or education, collections and library services might be very low priority.
-As Lesley said, “*Every consultation process will be different*” and should go “*at community’s pace*.”
+As Lesley said, “_Every consultation process will be different_” and should go “_at community’s pace_.”

-***
+---

-***We are grateful to all three of the panellists for their theoretical and practical insights into Indigenous Data Governance, as well as to Grant Sarra for facilitating the discussion.***
+**_We are grateful to all three of the panellists for their theoretical and practical insights into Indigenous Data Governance, as well as to Grant Sarra for facilitating the discussion._**

 <br>